 Genetic drivers of ovarian cancer development - Dr. Leary

-Comparison of pharmacologic properties of approved and investigational PARP inhibitors - Dr. Marmé
+Comparison of pharmacologic properties of approved PARP inhibitors - Dr. Marmé

 PARP inhibitor-related adverse event identification and management – Dr. Ledermann